 The high mass of the cycling spring takes place every fourteenth Sunday of the year.
 The most important day of the year for anyone whose heart beats for cycling, which includes practically every Flemish person.
 Easter parties are postponed, vacations are cut short.
 If the Tour of Flanders is on the calendar, everything else takes second place, and with good reason.

 Sunday brings all speculation to an end.
 The favourites are known, the outsiders are ready.
 But in the end, all the races that have taken place in the weeks before the Tour of Flanders were just prep work.
 A taste of what’s to come on the cobblestones of the Paddestraat and the Haaghoek, and the bergs of the Oude Kwaremont and the Paterberg.
 But no more than that.
-All the hard work of the previous weeks no longer matters when the starting shot goes off this coming Sunday on the Markt in Bruges.
+All the hard work of the previous weeks no longer matters when the starting shot goes off this coming Sunday on the Markt in Bruges or Grote Markt in Antwerp.
 All façades will crumble there among the 30,000 to 40,000 supporters.
-Here, all the Boonens, Cancellaras and Sagans of this world will find out just how good their legs are.
-And just how difficult this 256-kilometre trek towards Oudenaarde will be.
+Here, all the riders will find out just how good their legs are.
+And just how difficult this 260-kilometre trek towards Oudenaarde will be.

 The Tour of Flanders has something unique.
 The thousands of fans who stand along the sidelines of the circuit, screaming for their favourites, create a magical atmosphere that cannot be compared with any other cycling race on earth.
-It’s like Filippo Pozzato recently said in an interview with an Italian newspaper, “If you want to know what cycling is, how much passion it generates, then go to the starting line of the Tour of Flanders in Bruges.”
+It’s like Filippo Pozzato said in an interview with an Italian newspaper, “If you want to know what cycling is, how much passion it generates, then go to the starting line of the Tour of Flanders.”